 Marks and Spencer plans to install LED lights in all of their food halls within 2 years.

 LED lighting was trialled in a selection of their stores and was found to reduce energy consumption by 20%.
-The switch to LEDs was part of its Plan A environmental and CSR Strategy which is to half its energy usage by 2020.
+The switch to LED light bulbs was part of its Plan A environmental and CSR Strategy which is to half its energy usage by 2020.
 The report said: “LED lighting is more energy efficient and longer lasting than more traditional forms of lighting.
 It is better for customers, directly focusing light on shelves and products to give a better visual experience.”

-Our products are becoming more sustainable, we’re testing new technology that could transform our future operations and we’re supporting causes that make a real difference to the future for our customers and the local communities we operate in.”
+Our products are becoming more sustainable, we’re testing new technology that could transform our future operations and we’re supporting causes that make a real difference to the future for our customers and the local communities we operate in.

 The new LED lighting is expected to make a significant impact in helping to reduce Marks & Spencer’s non-merchandise lighting costs.
-The specification of Philips long-life, low-energy lighting systems represents significant cost savings for each store.”
+The specification of Philips long-life, low-energy lighting systems represents significant cost savings for each store.